Max Simon: World War II

 In July 1941, Simon took part in the invasion of Soviet Union, Operation Barbarossa, as part of Army Group North, taking Kraslava and breaking through the Stalin Line, where Simon was wounded.
-For the fighting in the Battles of the Demyansk Pocket, Simon was awarded the Knight's Cross and promoted to Oberführer (Senior Colonel).
-In December 1942 Simon was promoted again to Brigadeführer (Brigadier General), prior to being given command of the SS Division Reichsführer-SS.
+For the fighting in the Battles of the Demyansk Pocket, Simon was awarded the Knight's Cross and promoted to SS-Oberführer (Senior Colonel).
+In December 1942 Simon was promoted again to SS-Brigadeführer (Brigadier General), prior to being given command of the SS Division Reichsführer-SS.

 The SS Division Reichsführer-SS was to be formed in Hungary from Simon's old regiment and the Sturmbrigade Reichsführer SS.
 In 1944, the division was moved to Italy, and fought, never complete, at Anzio and later in the Arno sector, where it gained a reputation for stability although it suffered heavy losses during the battles in the Apennines.
 The division also fought against partisans behind the lines, perpetrating several major atrocities against civilians (Sant'Anna di Stazzema massacre and Marzabotto massacre), for which Simon was awarded the Oakleaves for the Knight's Cross and the German Cross in Gold, in October 1944.

-In November 1944, Simon was promoted and was given command of the XIII SS Corps.
+On 24 October with effect from 1 November 1944, Simon was appointed commanding general of the XIII SS Corps.
 The XIII SS Corps deployed to the Lorraine region against the United States Army, and from December 1944 defended the Siegfried Line.

 The XIII SS Army Corps retreated into the Saarland and the Palatinate where it started to destroy the Rhine bridges.
-In April 1945 between Main and Jagst it came up against the 4th US Armored Division and took part in heavy fighting around the Tauber – Colombia line and around Würzburg and Nuremberg.
+In April 1945, between Main and Jagst, it came up against the 4th US Armored Division and took part in heavy fighting around the Tauber – Colombia line and around Würzburg and Nuremberg.
 The Corps then fought a withdrawal to the Danube and around Munich.
 On the orders of Simon the bridges over the Isar approaching Austria were not blown up, as he believed there was no need as the end of the war was near.